 Cable Curl

-The cable curl is an isolation exercise for the biceps performed with a cable machine and a straight bar or EZ-bar attachment.
-The constant tension provided by the cable makes it particularly effective for building arm size and strength.
+The Cable Curl is an isolation exercise for the biceps performed with a cable machine and a straight or EZ-bar attachment.
+The constant tension makes it particularly effective for building arm size and strength.

 How to do the Cable Curl